Financial-Times/n-heroku-tools/README.md

   rebuild [options] [apps...]
 Trigger a rebuild of the latest master on Circle gtg [app]                                           Runs gtg checks for an app review-app [options] [appName]                      Create or find an existing heroku review app and print out the app name. [appName] is the package.json name (which is also the value of VAULT_NAME).
 On the first build of a branch, Heroku will create a review app with a build.
 On subsequent builds, Heroku will automatically generate a new build, which this task looks for.
-See https://devcenter.heroku.com/articles/review-apps-beta for more details of the internals
+See https://devcenter.heroku.com/articles/review-apps-beta for more details of the internals upload-assets-to-s3 [options]                       Uploads a folder of assets to an S3 bucket *
-  *
 ```